-If the EIV report discloses income from a prior period that you did not report, you have two options: 1) you can agree with the EIV report if you believe it is incorrect.
+If the EIV report discloses income from a prior period that you did not report, you have two options: 1) you can agree with the EIV report if it is correct, or 2) you can dispute the report if you believe it is incorrect.
 The property owner or manager will then conduct a written third party verification with the reporting source of income.
-If the source confirms this income is accurate, you will be required to repay any overpaid rental assistance as far back as five (5) years and you may be subject to penalties if it is determined that you deliberately tried to conceal your income.
+If the source confirms this income is accurate, you will be required to repay any overpaid rental assistance as far back as five any overpaid rental assistance as far back as five determined that you deliberately tried to conceal your income.